KULO LUNA - SHARK ATTACK

 22. View from the Elizabeth Swann, it looks like the whale is wearing a scarf, but the bandage has stopped the blood loss, as there is less blood in the water.

-These headings are only to guide you - some of the person to person pictures can be smaller (6 to a page size or insets) - to help you to plan your layout if you fancy illustrating this Scene.
+These headings are/were only to guide to the artist - some of the person to person pictures can be smaller (6 to a page size or insets) - to help plan out layout - if you fancy illustrating this Scene for a school project.
+Learn from our professional.
+Try to draw every day if you can.
+Practice makes perfect!

 SICK WHALE >>>